cerner/terra-toolkit/scripts/serve/README.md

 ```

 ## serve-static
 Serve static is a non-hot reloading server that uses express behind the scenes.
 The serve static method can either take a pre-compiled site folder or a webpack config to compile a site for you.
 It also offers a virtual file system to avoid saving files to disk.
-This server is also used in `TerraToolkitServeStaticService` to serve sites for wdio visual regression testing.
+This server is also used in `ServeStaticService` to serve sites for wdio visual regression testing.

 Serve-static is offered up as both a cli and a javascript function.